reactql/old_docs/source/faq.md

 - **Microservices**.
 Smaller pieces of the stack that do one thing, and do it well.
 The API server is responsible for talking to this stuff.
 Again, ReactQL doesn't really get a look in.

 I'd generally recommend a similar layout to keep your code light and maintainable.

 With that said, if you want Node.js to handle both your front and back-office concerns, there's no reason you couldn't add a GraphQL server to `kit/entry/server.js` and handle your API requests from the same host.

+You can see an example of [adding a GraphQL server here](https://github.com/reactql/examples/tree/master/graphql-server)

 <h2 id="windows">Is this Windows compatible?</h2>